GhaithKhoja/ai-assistant-nike/README.md

     ```

 Following these steps ensures that your environment is set up correctly with all the required dependencies.

-Next, we need to configure the environment variables for this project.
-Make a copy of `example.env` and rename it to `.env`.
-Open up the newly created `.env` file and follow the instructions inside to add your API key.

 Note: This project requires macOS for audio playback if you are using the `--audio` flag in the `main.py` script.
 The audio playback is done using the `afplay` subprocess, which is only available on macOS.